kbat/docs/analysis/python/pyroot.md

 #PyROOT

+In the previous sections, we have introduced some basics of Python to you.
+Now, it's time to make the connection between ROOT and Python, and see why Python can be pretty convenient.

+## Python bindings

-many existing third-party applications and libraries have therefore so-called “Python bindings.”
+Many existing third-party applications and libraries have so-called "Python bindings".

+{% callout "Bindings" %}
+Binding generally refers to a mapping of one thing to another.
+In the context of software libraries, bindings are wrapper libraries that bridge two programming languages, so that a library written for one language can be used in another language.

+Many software libraries are written in system programming languages such as C or C++.
+To use such libraries from another language, usually of higher-level, a binding to the library must be created in that language, possibly requiring recompiling the language's code, depending on the amount of modification needed.
+However, most languages offer a foreign function interface, such as Python's ctypes.
+{% endcallout %}

 PyROOT provides Python bindings for ROOT: it enables cross-calls from ROOT/Cling into Python and vice versa, the intermingling of the two interpreters, and the transport of user-level objects from one interpreter to the other.
 PyROOT enables access from ROOT to any application or library that itself has Python bindings, and it makes all ROOT functionality directly available from the python interpreter.

 The Python scripting language is widely used for scientific programming, including high performance and distributed parallel code (see http://www.scipy.org).
 It is the second most popular scripting language (after Perl) and enjoys a wide-spread use as a “glue language”: practically every library and application these days comes with Python bindings (and if not, they can be easily written or generated).

 PyROOT, a Python extension module, provides the bindings for the ROOT class library in a generic way using the Cling dictionary.
 This way, it allows the use of any ROOT classes from the Python interpreter, and thus the “glue-ing” of ROOT libraries with any non-ROOT library or applications that provide Python bindings.
-Further, PyROOT can be loaded into the Cling interpreter to allow (as of now still rudimentary) access to Python classes.
-The best way to understand the benefits of PyROOT is through a few examples.

 ## Access to ROOT from Python

 There are several tools for scientific analysis that come with bindings that allow the use of these tools from the Python interpreter.
 PyROOT provides this for users who want to do analysis in Python with ROOT classes.
 The following example shows how to fill and display a ROOT histogram while working in Python.
 Of course, any actual analysis code may come from somewhere else through other bindings, e.g. from a C++ program.

 When run, the next example will display a 1-dimensional histogram showing a Gaussian distribution.
-More examples like the one above are distributed with ROOT under the $ROOTSYS/tutorials directory.

 ```python
 from ROOT import gRandom,TCanvas,TH1F